GlassHalfShattered/glasshalfshattered.github.io/_posts/2025-03-21-Command-List.md

-/ping # Mainly a test command, displays Otto's current ping /export_level_stats # Creates a CSV of the user table within level.db /export_betterbucks_data # Creates a CSV of the transactions table within polymarket.db
+/ping # Mainly a test command, displays Otto's current ping /export_level_stats # Creates a CSV of the user table within level.db /export_betterbucks_data # Creates a CSV of the transactions table within polymarket.db /help # Otto responds with the link to this site, likely how you got here in the first place.
 ```